gyfis/runtime_type_checks/README.md

 If you like the decorator, please consider contributing to the project as there are many issues to resolve.
 Please refer to the Progress section in order to figure out what is required.

+How to contribute:
+1. Make a fork
+2. Add changes
+3. If possible, add tests for your changes
-Do not hesitate to fork the project and make the pull request :)
+4. Submit a pull request :)

 ## Progres
 - [x] primitive types (e.g. `int`, `string`, ...)